SuXY15/SIP/README.md

 <h2 align=center>Spherical Inward Propagating Flame of Type Ia Supernova</h2>

-<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>

 #### 1. Introduction

 Supernova represent the catastrophic explosions that mark the end of the life of some stars.
 The ejected mass is of order 1 to 10 solar masses with bulk velocities ranging from a few thousand to a few tens of thousands of km/s.[^1] The traditional single Chandrasekhar mass C–O White Dwarf burning is still considered to be responsible for a large population of type Ia supernova (SN Ia).
-Speciﬁcally, one of the key issues in its modeling is related to the ﬂame acceleration and deﬂagration-detonation transition (DDT), with ﬂame front instabilities being considered as a possible mechanism in driving the acceleration.
+Specifically, one of the key issues in its modeling is related to the flame acceleration and deflagration-detonation transition (DDT), with flame front instabilities being considered as a possible mechanism in driving the acceleration.
 The perspective of this proposal is to give a set of solutions of this problem.
 The milestones of this project are planed to be:

 ​	(a) Complete a set of code that can solve the simplest reacting flow in SN Ia conditions.

 ​	(b) Try to observe spherical flame acceleration with large Lewis number curvature effect.

-​	(c) Try to observe deﬂagration-detonation transition (DDT) in (b).
+​	(c) Try to observe deflagration-detonation transition (DDT) in (b).

 #### 2. Basic Equations